Zookeeper (film): Plot

 Griffin discovers that Stephanie is dating another ex-boyfriend, a bully named Gale.
-Joe's mate Janet tells Griffin that the best way to attract a female is to be seen with another female, so Griffin asks Kate to go with him to Dave and Robin's wedding.
+After a cycling showdown with Gale ends in failure, Joe's mate Janet tells Griffin that the best way to attract a female is to be seen with another female, so Griffin asks Kate to go with him to Dave and Robin's wedding.
 Griffin successfully grabs Stephanie's attention by first showing off with Kate, then standing up to Gale.
-Stephanie asks him out to dinner and after they go to a fashion show.
-Stephanie convinces Griffin to quit his job and he accepts Dave's job offer.
-This upsets Kate, and also Bernie, who tells him that Griffin quitting proves that he can't trust humans.
+Stephanie asks him out to dinner, and after they go to a fashion show, Stephanie convinces Griffin to quit his job because he is being held back by it.
+Griffin accepts Dave's job offer and begins working at the car dealership.
+This upsets Kate, who is convinced that Stephanie is changing him into who she wants him to be and also Bernie, who tells him that Griffin quitting proves that he cannot trust humans.
 As he leaves, Griffin warns Shane not to hurt Bernie.
 Kate decides to leave the zoo and accepts a job in Nairobi.

 Griffin becomes a star employee at the car dealership, but finds he misses working at the zoo.
-When Stephanie proposes to him in the midst of his success, he refuses without hesitation, dumping her as he realizes that she doesn't truly love or accept him as an individual and that their relationship was all conditional to her.
+When Stephanie proposes to him in the midst of his success, he refuses without hesitation, dumping her as he realizes that she doesn't truly love or accept him for who he is and that their relationship was all conditional to her.
 He then goes to the zoo, apologizing to Bernie who he sees has been beaten by Shane.
-The animals tell him that Kate is heading to the airport, so Griffin heads out to stop her; stopping at Shane's house first to attack him for hurting Bernie.
-Then, with Bernie's help, Griffin manages to catch Kate on the bridge and confess his love for her.
-The two kiss.
+The animals tell him that Kate is heading to the airport, so Griffin heads out to stop her; stopping at Shane's house first to kick him into a wall for hurting Bernie again.
+With Bernie's help, Griffin manages to catch Kate on a bridge and admits he was wrong to think he had to change himself to be happy and confesses his love for her, and the two kiss.

-Six months later, Griffin and Kate get married and are back at the zoo and Bernie is now living in a new enclosure where he gets a great view of the city.
+Six months later, Griffin and Kate have started a loving relationship and are back at the zoo.
+Bernie is also now living in a new enclosure where he gets a great view of the city.